A security message contains information associated with the safety of vessels at sea.

 – Press ENTER again to confirm

-The alert is a digital message which includes your MMSI number but NOT your position.
+The announcement is a digital message which includes your MMSI number but NOT your position.

 If this does not make it clear, see the video below (DO NOT DO THIS ON A NORMAL RADIO):

-Once the alert is sent you should wait approximate 10 seconds for the alert to be acknowledged and people to grab a pencil.
+Once the announcement is sent you should wait approximate 10 seconds for the announcement to be acknowledged and people to grab a pencil.

-The alert is followed up by a verbal Securite call and message.
+The announcement is followed up by a verbal Securite call and message.